 In addition to the aforementioned statutes that apply to certain classes of rules, executive directives and guidance, and recommendations from inside and outside agencies, at least two other statutes create requirements for agencies, in specific contexts, to engage the public early as well as consider alternatives.
-These are SBREFA37 and NEPA.38 Although NEPA applies broadly to agency policy decisions that affect the environment, SBREFA only focuses on regulations that have significant impacts on small businesses.
-Moreover, SBREFA applies to only three agencies: EPA, the Occupational Safety and Health Administration (OSHA), and the Consumer Financial Protection Bureau (CFPB).
+These are SBREFA38 and NEPA.39 NEPA applies broadly to agency policy decisions that affect the environment while the small business panel requirements in SBREFA40 only focus on regulations that have significant impacts on small businesses.

+Moreover, these provisions apply to only three agencies: EPA, the Occupational Safety and Health Administration (OSHA), and the Consumer Financial Protection Bureau (CFPB).